JasonLee-cp/JasonLee-cp.github.io/_posts/dev/db/2023-01-09-prerequisite.md

 comments:
 ---

+1. Introduction
+2. Simple pre-requisites
+3. Modeling more complicated pre-requisites
+4. Application in the project

+---

 ## Introduction

 As the competitiveness of our service is highly relevant to the objective and detailed information of a course, we wanted to also show the course **prerequisites** to users.
 A prerequisite course refers to a course that a student must have taken before taking a specific course.
 For example, `course A` might require candidates to pass in `course B and course C` in prior.